 Conclusion

 The present study approves the occurrence of R. fuhrmanni as a common cestode parasite of Gallus domesticus, characterized by distinct morphological features of the scolex, proglottids, and reproductive organs.
 Seasonal analysis revealed clear fluctuations in infection patterns, with an overall prevalence of 43.72% during the study period (June 2020–May 2021).
 The prevalence and intensity of infection were highest during the monsoon months, indicating favorable environmental conditions for parasite transmission.
-The lowest prevalence recorded in January.
+The lowest prevalence was recorded in January.
 These findings suggest that climatic factors play a significant role in the seasonal distribution of R. fuhrmanni and highlight the need for strategic parasite control measures during peak infection periods

 COMPETING INTERESTS DISCLAIMER: